gopro/labs/docs/control/longtimelapse/README.md

 ## Extending Time-lapse Duration

 Simply replacing the battery is the easiest solution for long captures.
 After the battery is replaced, power on the camera so that the time-lapse can continue.
 You might want to set and forget for a multi-week or multi-month time-lapse, for this A/C powering the camera via USB is the best.
-With continuous wall power the battery is optional and the camera should run for a very long time (only SD card storage limitations.)
+With continuous power supplied, the battery should be removed, and the camera should run for a very long time (only SD card storage limitations.)
 You might be tempted to use a Lithium Ion USB powerbank, however they typically do not work well (see below for solutions.)
 They are designed to quickly recharge a smartphone, and when they think power is no longer needed, they shut-off.
 For this reason they get you far shorter captures than you would expect.
-If you want to try a USB powerbank, remove the GoPro battery for better results.
+If you want to try a USB powerbank, you must remove the GoPro battery for good results.
 For long captures away from the power grid, the best solution is a small 12V 18+Ah sealed lead acid battery and attached a non-smart (doesn't shut off) USB regulator.
 With the right photo interval, this configuration could last a year on a single charge.

 ## Solutions for Using External Lithium Ion USB Batteries